GeideaSolutions/iOS-SDK/README.md

 # iOS-SDK
 Geidea online gateway iOS mobile SDK solution

-# Check Payment Gateway IOS SDK 2.0 Integration guide for all features and paramters
+# Check Payment Gateway IOS SDK 2.0 Integration guide for all features
+# Check Sample Apps for getting started

 # Introduction
 The purpose of the iOS Software Development Kit (iOS SDK) Integration guide is to serve as a technical documentation for merchants that want to integrate with Geidea and want to use the Payment Gateway services with their systems.